Tag Archives: beer

 Der Pschorr fb_icon_tiny

-(Viktualienmarkt 15, Munich) Open every day from 10.00 to 0.00.
+(Viktualienmarkt 15, Munich) Open daily from 10:00 am to 12:00 am.

 Paulaner fb_icon_tiny

-(Kapuzinerplatz 5, Munich) Open every day.
+(Kapuzinerplatz 5, Munich) Open daily.

 Hirschgarten